Chase Icon: 2022–2024: The Girlfriend Experience and "Club Cooter"

 In late 2021 and early 2022, Icon released the collection of singles "808", "Like Me", and "Call Your Mom".
 She was also featured on Croatian producer Only Fire's single "Cheeks", released on February 24, 2022.

 On June 17, 2022, she announced the single "Nancy", which was released on June 23.

 In September, she appeared on American singer That Kid's mixtape Superstar (2022) on the track "Thelma & Louis", released the single "Chase Radio", and announced her upcoming extended play to be released in October.

 On October 5, Boiler Room announced their December 2022 Subculture Party on Twitter; the tweet featured an unreleased song by Icon, later revealed to be "Bang (My Body)".
 On October 8, Icon announced her second extended play, The Girlfriend Experience, set to be released the following week.
 She teased tracks "Bang (My Body)" and "You Can't Come to My Party" on her social networks to promote the EP.
 It was released on October 14, 2022.

 On March 29, 2023, Icon released the song "Club Cooter" exclusively on SoundCloud, heavily sampling Felix da Housecat's "Silver Screen Shower Scene".
-However, after contacting Felix's publishing company in an effort to upload the song to streaming services, Icon deleted the song from SoundCloud and YouTube.
-She announced on her Instagram story: "they will not let me put the song on streaming [...]
-They're going as far as to make me remove it from both YouTube and SoundCloud".
-Icon released a new version of "Club Cooter" on April 13, titled "Club Cooter: Reloaded".

 On June 28, Icon released the single "SoCal Girl".
 On November 4, "Bad Ass Stripper" was released on SoundCloud and YouTube; the song is not available on streaming services due to its use of a sample from "Bad Ass Strippa" (2004) by Jentina.